Unfaithful (2002 film): Plot

-Afterwards, Connie leaves, narrowly missing Edward.
-Paul lets Edward in his apartment and while the pair discuss Connie, Edward discovers a snow globe he gifted her on Paul's mantel.
-In a fit of rage, he hits Paul twice over his head with it, fracturing his skull and killing him.
-While cleaning up evidence, he overhears Connie's voicemail ending her affair with Paul, erases it and puts his body in the trunk of his car before dumping it in a landfill.
+Afterwards, Edward arrives, narrowly missing Connie who was just leaving.
+Paul lets Edward into his apartment, and while the pair discuss about Connie, Edward discovers Paul's messy bedsheets and a snow globe that he gifted her on his shelf.
+Overcome with rage, he brutally hits Paul twice over his head with it, fracturing his skull and killing him.
+While Edward cleans up the evidence, he overhears Connie's tearful voicemail ending her affair with Paul, erases it, and puts the body in the trunk of his car before dumping it in a landfill.

-The next day, New York Police Department detectives find Connie's number in Paul's home and visit the Sumners.
-His estranged wife has reported him missing.
-Connie is surprised to learn that Paul was married and falsely claims that she barely knew him and the NYPD return when his body is found.
+The next day, New York Police Department detectives find Connie's number in Paul's home and visit the Sumners after his estranged wife has reported him missing.
+Connie is surprised to learn that Paul was married but falsely claims that she barely knew him.
+The NYPD return when they found his body and question Connie again, and after they leave, she breaks down crying.

-At the dry cleaner, Connie discovers the photos of her and Paul in Edward's laundry.
-At a party that night, she finds her snow globe back in their collection.
-When she confronts Edward, he reveals that he knew about her infidelity from day one and he then breaks down while mentioning how hard he worked to give her and Charlie better life, accuses her of being ungrateful and throwing away a hard-working husband and a happy family for an affair and confesses that he hates her and that he wanted to kill her instead of Paul.
+At the dry cleaner, Connie discovers the photos of her and Paul in Edward's laundry, and at a party that night, she discovers her snow globe back in their collection.
+When she confronts Edward, he responds by telling her that he knew about her infidelity from day one and then breaks down while telling her how hard he worked to give her and Charlie a better life, accuses her of being ungrateful and throwing away a hardworking husband and a happy family for an affair, before telling her that he hates her and that he wanted to kill her instead of Paul.

-Days later, Connie discovers a hidden compartment in the snow globe, where years prior, Edward placed a photograph of them and infant Charlie, with a message reading: ″To My Beautiful Wife, the Best Part of Every Day!″.
-Realizing how much he loved her, she burns the photos of her and Paul.
-Edward says that he will turn himself in, but she objects and they return to a normal life together.
+Days later, Connie discovers a hidden compartment in the snow globe, where years prior, Edward placed a photograph of them and an infant Charlie, with a message reading: ″To My Beautiful Wife, The Best Part Of Every Day!″.
+Realising how much he loved her, she burns the incriminating photos of her and Paul.
+Edward says that he will turn himself in, but Connie objects and they return to a normal life together.

-Returning home one evening, Edward stops at a red light.
-Connie falls into an escape fantasy that they could leave the country and assume new identities and Edward agrees it sounds perfect.
-Consoling her as she cries, it is shown that Edward has parked his car near a police station.
+Returning home one evening, Edward stops at a red traffic light.
+Connie falls into an escape fantasy that they could leave the country to adopt new identities, as Edward agrees.
+While he consoles her as she cries, it is shown that they have parked near a police station.